oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 ## Appendix

-### Enable persistence for the environment variables when using Multi Cloud Shell
+### Enable persistence for the environment variables

 To make the defined environment variables persistent run